Emotional Connection and Leadership

 Develop your ability to engage with others.
 As a leader, develop the ability to reach out to others and engage them in conversation.
 Leaders, by definition, do their work through other people, and yet how easy it is to lose sight of that and to focus on the amount of work–the tasks, the output, the jobs to be completed.
 The irony is, the more you focus on the quality of your connections, the greater your quantity of output is likely to be.

 Listen.
 Really listen.
 Listening helps people feel important in every interaction, whether it’s a phone call, face-to-face, email or chat.
 Regularly listen and respond to the people around you.
 Take the time to understand their concerns and needs.

 Connecting is a learned skill.
 I believe coaching skills are one of the most effective means for leaders to learn how to genuinely and authentically connect with those they lead.

-If you've never had coach training, I encourage you do so, and if you've had coach training, continue mastering your coaching skills.
+If you’ve never had coach training, I encourage you do so, and if you’ve had coach training, continue to master your coaching skills.